davidc6/cs-knowledge/notes/programming/functional-programming.md

 A mathematical definition of a functor is a mapping between categories.
 Functional programming takes inspiration from math and defines functors as an object that can map (apply) a function to its' data without changing the structure of it.

+### Identity functor

+- Identity functor enables us to map over a value
+- If map is given to an identity function it must return the exact same object

+## Morphism

+- When one structure gets mapped to another but preserves the type
+- You can think of morphisms as functions
+- Morphisms can be composed
+- Identity morphism is when an arrow goes from one object to itself
+- Polymorphic functions work with any type it's given

+## Polymorphic

+- A polymorphic function is a function that can return multiple types

 ## Lazy evaluation

 Todo